 Being a young female entrepreneur is both my biggest challenge and a blessing in disguise.
 You get a lot of credit and acknowledgement because you’re so young, but that also comes with a lot of doubt.
 Maybe others can relate – you almost always have a chip on your shoulder.
 There’s a lot of negativity associated with that.
 You feel disrespected because of age and gender.
 Some comments come forward, like “How could she buy that business, she’s so young!” or “Her background is in public relations, not business…”

 I think that young female entrepreneurs travel with a different kind of baggage.
 You need to stand your ground and show people what you can do.
 When I initially meet people, they’re a bit surprised to see that I’m the owner.
 But once they’re speaking with me, they realize I know my stuff/my business.
 This is a challenge that I deal with on a regular basis.

 What advice would you give to other women?

 I’ve always been a very opinionated person, and I think that people have always appreciated that about me.
 A lot of women (and maybe men too) are scared to voice their opinion.
 So what I would say is… don’t hold back.
 If you have something to say, say it.
 Even if people judge you, it doesn’t matter because you said what you had to say.
 Even though it makes you uncomfortable, most of the time it results in something great.
 Have an opinion, and share that opinion.

-You can follow Danielle Gauvin’s two stores, Sequoia Downtown and Sequoia Dieppe on Facebook, on Instagram, and online.
-Make sure to visit them in person at 114 Highfield St in Moncton and 550 Gauvin Rd in Dieppe.
+You can follow Danielle Gauvin’s business, The Wellness Exchange, on Facebook, on Instagram, and online.
+Make sure to visit them in person at 200 Ivan Rand Road in Moncton and 550 Gauvin Rd in Dieppe.